Mauricio Dubon Preview, Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 4.12 team ERA ranks 14th across all league pitching staffs.
+- The Rangers have a 4.18 team ERA that ranks 16th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.